-Eighteen glacial lakes known as "mountain eyes" bejewel the land, of which Black Lake is largest.
-The park also houses 12-16th century Stecci; elaborately decorated carved tombstones and blocks.
+Eighteen glacial lakes known as “mountain eyes” bejewel the land, of which Black Lake is largest.
+The park also houses 12 to 16th century Stecci; elaborately decorated carved tombstones and blocks.

 Tip: Take passports along, as drives can cross borders.
 Trekking, mountaineering, affordable Alpine and Nordic skiing, fishing and camping are great ways to experience Durmitor.

 Kotor Old Town, a UNESCO World Heritage site, is a living breathing museum.
 The rabbit warren Old Town is a showcase of crumbling churches, Venetian-inspired architecture where the palazzo of wealthy seamen dot the shores.